abhishekarya1/Hash-Define-myNotes/content/javascript/code.md

 }
 alert( new BigUser().name )  	// Godzilla

-// optional chaining (?.) - checks for null and undefined let user = {}
+// optional chaining (?.) - safe way to access nested object properties, even if an intermediate property doesn't exist.
+Stops the evaluation if the value before ?. is undefined or null and returns undefined. let user = {}
-alert(user.address.street) 	// error; user.address is undefined and we can't use (.) on it
+alert(user.address.street) 	// Error; user.address is undefined and we can't use (.) on it
-alert(user?.address?.street)	// no error
+alert(user.address?.street)	// undefined; no error

 // it is short-circuited, this means that it stops as soon as it finds a non-existent property